We’d love you to join us. Heritage Open Days is an inclusive event, encouraging different interpretations of heritage and culture around the country.

 - Skill demonstrations

-The festival falls across the second full weekend of September and your event must take place at some point during this time.
+The festival covers ten days in early September and your event must take place at some point during this time.
 However, it doesn’t have to be open on all days or even for a full day.

-(For more introductory information download our Tell your story leaflet)
+(For more introductory information download our Get involved flyer)